This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Place your quiche onto a baking sheet (this just helps in case of spills) and place it into the oven and bake for about 45-50 minutes.

-- The quiche is done when the middle seems set and the crust edges are browned and delicious.
+- The quiche is done when the middle seems set, and the crust edges are browned and delicious, 165-185 degrees F internally when tested with a thermometer.

 - Let rest for about 15 minutes before devouring.